 I explained in this post how we opt out of the ointment put on baby’s eyes immediately after birth, among other things.
-Nurse midwives can administer antibiotics, the Vitamin K shot, and pitocin, but it’s much easier to opt out than it is in most hospitals.
+Nurse midwives can administer antibiotics, the Vitamin K shot, and pitocin, but it’s much easier to opt out if you choose than it is in most hospitals.

-But if you want birth-day vaccinations or circumcision, know that you’ll have to make separate appointments for both, rather than the convenience of having it all done in the hospital.
+If you want any newborn procedures like circumcision, know that you’ll have to make separate appointments for both, rather than the convenience of having it all done in the hospital.

 Midwives stitch differently than doctors.